 The purpose of this scheme is to reduce the risk of flooding from the River Garnock to the towns of Kilbirnie, Glengarnock and Dalry.

 The outline design was developed by Aecom after public consultation in 2015.
-As a result of formal objections to the scheme a public hearing was held to consider the scheme on 20th July 2018 after which the hearing reporter recommended that the scheme be confirmed without modification.
+As a result of formal objections, a public hearing was held to consider the scheme on 20th July 2018 after which the hearing reporter recommended that the scheme be confirmed without modification.
 On this basis the scheme was formally confirmed on 2nd October 2018 by North Ayrshire Council and is now deemed operative.
 Further to this, Deemed Planning Permission has now been granted by The Scottish Government.

 Ground investigation work is complete and Aecom are now progressing with further surveys and the detailed design.